mochan-tk/vf_techbookfest8-en/review-starter/chapxx-sitopp.md

 Password Your Adafruit IO Key
 ```

 Username / Password is different for each person.
-Also, it is different from the user account of ```https: // io.adafruit.com /```.
+Also, it is different from the user account of ```https://io.adafruit.com/```.
 Click on the ```AIO Key``` on the right shoulder of the dashboard to view it, so be sure to check it.

 ![Click here to view AIO Key](images/chapxx-sitopp/sito_027_2.png)